Women's and Gender Studies (WGST)

 Young women and girls continue to make history in the United States and throughout the world.
 Students will explore the social, political, and cultural rebellions of young women and girls, make connections between rebellions in the past and those in the present, and compare girls' activism nationally, transnationally, and globally.

 WGST 141 Masculinities (3 Credits)

 What does it mean to be a man in any given context?
 Why are some forms of masculinity more valued than others?
 What do feminist masculinity look like?
 The course explores the social and cultural construction of masculinity by surveying interdisciplinary texts that analyze, question, and transform the ways in which masculinity is understood and performed in a variety of settings.
 The course pays special attention to the intersections between gender, race, class and sexual orientation in the formation of various forms of masculinity.

-WGST 190 Introduction to Gay and Lesbian Studies (3 Credits)
+WGST 190 Introduction to Sexuality and Queer Studies (3 Credits)

 This course offers an interdisciplinary introduction to lesbian, gay, bisexual and transgender studies.
 It explores the history of same sex desire in Western and non-Western cultures and examines the political, psychological and artistic cultures of contemporary lesbian, gay, bisexual and transgender communities.